 TorqTronics digital torque tester was built as a replacement to the original System 2/Torqtronics digital tester.
 That was the first American digital torque tester.
 Torqtronics brought some new enhancements including greater accuracy.

 The Torqtronics in the picture first came back to us for calibration in 2002.
 It has been in several times for calibration, including November 2016 when it came back for calibration.
-The display, the keypads, and everything else is still all original.
+The display, the keypads, and everything else are still all original.

 A new transducer was installed in 2002 to replace one that had been over-torqued to the point where it needed to be tested.
 Testing revealed that the transducer should be replaced.
 Everything else is still original equipment.